 - Find out more: how to fill in a self-assessment tax return

 What happens if your tax return is late?

-The absolute final deadline for HMRC to receive your 2019-20 tax return is midnight on 31 January 2021 – if you submit yours after this, you stand to be charged an immediate £100 penalty.
+Normally the final deadline to file your tax return would be 31 January 2021and if you miss this deadline, you stand to be charged an immediate £100 penalty on 1 February.

 - Up to three months late £10 fine for each day, capped at 90 days, plus the initial £100 fine